bhk/scam/reference.md

 value of X" is explicit in the source code.  `X` means "value of X" whereas `(X)` means "execute X".
 This is true whether X is recursive or simple.

-In order to make inter-operability with raw Make code more convenient, SCAM variables that are defined *as* functions will be stored in Make recursive variables, and other values will be stored in simple variables.
+In order to make interoperability with raw Make code more convenient, SCAM variables that are defined *as* functions will be stored in Make recursive variables, and other values will be stored in simple variables.